Mazda to Offer Diesel CX-5

 The CX-5 will now offer three four-cylinder engines, including the SkyActiv-D 2.2L — a diesel that should make the vehicle one of the most fuel efficient among compact SUVs.
 Mazda has achieved approval from the U.S. Environmental Protection Agency to sell the engine, which will include technologies that reduce diesel knock.
-Mazda will continue offering the 2.0L (155 hp) and 2.5L (184 hp) direct-injection gasoline engines.
+Mazda will continue offering the 2.5L direct-injection gasoline engine that makes 187 hp.

 Mazda has been working on a diesel engine for several years and had initially planned to offer it in 2014 as an option to power the Mazda6.

 The CX-5 will also add active safety technology such as the latest version of radar cruise control and traffic sign recognition.
 Mazda has also redesigned the vehicle's exterior so it incorporates Japanese design principles.